Explainer-What's next in FTX's bankruptcy

 Customers who withdrew their assets from FTX before its collapse are not necessarily in the clear.
 The bankruptcy court might authorize FTX to claw back those withdrawals so that there can be a more equal payout for creditors who were unable to make withdrawals.
 In cases involving fraud, the clawback period can be extended for years.

-"It's risky to feel like you dodged a bullet, because sometimes you didn't," Elias said.
+"It's risky to feel like you dodged a bullet, because sometimes you didn't," Harvard professor Jared Elias said.

 WHAT OTHER RISKS DO FTX CUSTOMERS FACE?